ItIsApachee/simple3d/README.md

 Currently there is no aim to support multiple windows, and contexts, but it might be provided in the future.

 ## Development.
-Coding standard - Google C++ Style Guide. (https://github.com/cpplint/cpplint)
+Code style - Google C++ Style Guide. (https://github.com/cpplint/cpplint)

 ## Components.
 1. (graphics) Objects related to 3D rendering.